Environmental Expertise. Career Clarity.

 Every applicant is automatically considered for scholarship awards.
 No LSAT or GRE score required to apply.
 While you're waiting to hear back, please complete your FAFSA.

-Our graduate programs are flexible to fit your career goals.
+The Master of Environmental Law curriculum is flexible to fit your career goals.
 Explore the full listing of required and elective courses to start imagining your potential.

 Students are required to take the following courses: